endless-sky/rfcs/rfcs/0051-jump-arrive-depart-modifiers.md

 departure [<min> [<max>]] ["link"] ["jump"]
 	modifier <nr>
 ```
-Ships properties. <min> gives the minimum arrival and departure distances for ships.
+Ship properties. <min> gives the minimum arrival and departure distance for ships.
 If a system or planet also has minimum arrival and departure distances then the maximum of all distances will be used for the actual distance.
 Ships can also have a maximum departure distance (if a minimum is set).
 The min property is optional; it is also possible that only a modifier gets set.
 A modifier can be given to "widen" or "narrow" the windows at which ships can depart, where positive numbers widen the range.